WorriedSeat/Weather_predictor/README.md

 # Weather_predictor
-CNN that predicts the weather in Denmark
+Neural networks that predicts the weather in Denmark.

+Includes great data preprocess, models: MLP, 1d-CNN and 2d-CNN, and visualisation of the results.